Trauflexive Breathing: Unbalanced Distorted Breathing Stemming From Trauma

 By Michael Grant white

 A word I coined referring to traumas reflected in the breathing.
-You may have never really knew or at least knew it well or got it traumatized out of you without remembering that or you remember the trauma it but was not clear how much it affected you.
+You may have never really knew or at least knew it well or got it traumatized out of you without remembering that or you remember the trauma but it was not clear how much it affected you.
 Shallow breathing included.

 Insights towards guided and self-directed trauma resolution.